PuruVJ/neotraverse/README.md

 # neotraverse

 Traverse and transform objects by visiting every node on a recursive walk.
-This is a fork of [traverse](https://github.com/ljharb/js-traverse) with 0 dependencies with some improvements:
+This is a fork and TypeScript rewrite of [traverse](https://github.com/ljharb/js-traverse) with 0 dependencies and major improvements:

 - 🤌 1.45KB min+brotli
 - 🚥 Zero dependencies
-- 🎹 TypeScript
+- 🎹 TypeScript.
+Throw away the `@types/traverse` package
 - ❎ No polyfills
 - 🛸 ESM-first